 In the NMR Knight shift experiments [10, 11], one comes to conclusion that there is no evidence for Van Hove singularity in DOS.
 There were established linear relations between spin susceptibility χ_m and respectively 89Y Knight shift in YBCO [10] and 63Cu Knight shift in LSCO [11] compounds.
-There was also found monotonic behaviour of $\chi(x)$ on doping x.
-However, one should note that the samples were not in the overdoped phase and also that during the NMR measurements they were influenced by high-magnetic fields (well above 10 T).
+Monotonic behaviour of $\chi(x)$ on doping x was also found.
+However, one should note that the samples were not in the overdoped phase and also that during the NMR measurements they were influenced by high magnetic fields (well above 10 T).

-Recently in Ref.
-[62], a band-structure of the t-J model in the normal and superconducting states of the paramagnetic phase was profoundly investigated.
-We extend the research in this paper taking the external magnetic field into consideration.
-The main goal of the present investigation is to derive the corresponding expression for $\chi=\chi(0,0)$ in the t-J model with the correct band-dispersion energy spectrum [62], to get which the interaction between quasiparticles is included through the renormalization of their energies caused by AF spin fluctuations.
+Recently, in [62] band-structure of the t - J model in the normal and superconducting states of the paramagnetic phase was profoundly investigated.
+We extent the research in this paper taking the external magnetic field into consideration.
+Main goal of the present investigation is to derive the corresponding expression for $\chi = \chi(0,0)$ in the t - J model with the correct band-dispersion energy spectrum [62].
+To get which interaction between quasiparticles is included through the renormalization of their energies caused by AF spin fluctuations.
 Renormalization of quasiparticle energy also changes the uniform and static spin susceptibility.

 Our paper is organized as follows.
-In the next section, we write the t-J model using the Hubbard operators formalism and obtain the corresponding Green function (GF).
+In the next section, we write the t - J model using the Hubbard operators formalism and obtain the corresponding Green's function (GF).
 In Sec.
-2, we calculate the energy-dispersion relations, just as it was done in Ref.
-[62].
+2 we calculate the energy-dispersion relations, similar as it was done in [62].
 Section 3 is devoted to calculation of the static and uniform spin susceptibility.
 Section 4 contains numerical results and discussions.
-Our conclusions can be found in Sec.
-5.
+Our conclusions can be found at the end of the paper.

-1. MODEL HAMILTONIAN AND GREEN FUNCTION
+1. MODEL HAMILTONIAN AND GREEN'S FUNCTION

 We intend to calculate the spin response of a strongly correlated electron system to a uniform magnetic field.
-So, we consider an effective t-J model for the CuO_2 plane perturbated with the Zeeman interaction with the t-J Hamiltonian written in the standard notation [1,62]
+So, we consider an effective t - J model for the CuO2 plane perturbated with the Zeeman interaction with the t - J Hamiltonian written in the standard notation [1,62]